yaaen/SideScroller/README.md

 # SideScroller

+We should start to try and think of other possible types of blocks we can have in the game as well.
+Maybe some blocks can affect his stats like make him move faster or something.

 I just went to the two levels and added a 'p' in;
 that will be where the player starts